1.1. Any notes, products or services purchased from this website cannot be exchanged or refunded.

 PAYMENT AND COLLECTION OF DATA

-7.2.
+8.2.
 The delivery of products is designed to be an instant transaction.
 When you pay the money, the product is then instantly sent to the email address provided.
-You will also then be directed to a specially created download page, where you may download your copy of the product.
+As a secondary measure to ensure product delivery, after purchase you will then be directed to a specially created download page, where you may download your copy of the product.

 TRANSFER OF LICENCE AND PRODUCT